microfeedback/microfeedback-github/README.md

 The feedback will be posted on the given GitHub repo's issue tracker.

+### API

+#### `POST /<github-user>/<github-repo>`

+Post a new feedback message on the issue tracker for the given GitHub repo.

+The JSON payload may contain the following keys:

+- `body` (required): The feedback content.
+- `screenshotURL`: Optional URL to a screenshot image.
+- `extra`: Optional object containing optional information to include in the issue.

 ## Deploy using [now](https://zeit.co/now)

 If you already have a [now](https://zeit.co/now) account and a GitHub